 “We always wished to raise half a football team at home, with kids of various ages buzzing around.
 That was our idea of a family.”

-Long before Angelina Jolie and Brad Pitt decided to have their brood of children, me and my husband often discussed the prospect of having a number of kids, out of which only one would be biological.
+Long before Angelina Jolie and Brad Pitt decided to have their brood of children, I and my husband often discussed the prospect of having a number of kids, out of which only one would be biological.
 So by 28, we went in for our first baby and were blessed with a son.
 I got pregnant very easily – at the first attempt.
 Hence there was absolutely no sane reason as per rules of the society where I live, to attempt to have more children through other means.
 But that’s exactly what I decided to do.

 Related reading: Had to sport a fake pregnancy bump, thanks to our society

-“It’s our duty to enhance quality of the gene pool: an argument I put forward asking my husband to have his sperms matched with someone else’s eggs at an IVF clinic.”
+“It’s our duty to enhance the quality of the gene pool: an argument I put forward asking my husband to have his sperms matched with someone else’s eggs at an IVF clinic.”

 My simple, chartered accountant husband who hardly knew anything about gene pool felt terribly scandalised.
 However, he stopped short of falling off his chair, instead gave me a patient hearing and tried to read up on genetics.
 I lectured him on how different traits would make our children unique and add healthy diverse characters to the human gene pool.
 After all, I was a student of zoology, and genetics was one of my papers.